-South Queensferry, a town located on the outskirts of Edinburgh, is a scenic spot with stunning views of the Firth of Forth and its famous bridges.
+South Queensferry is a town located on the outskirts of Edinburgh, Scotland.
+It’s a scenic spot with stunning views of the Firth of Forth and its famous bridges.
 This page provides a list of things to do in South Queensferry, plus a map showing each location, and hotel recommendations too.

 I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.

-If we haven’t met – Hi 👋 I’m Hazel, a British travel blogger regularly travelling between London and Edinburgh for my day job.
-I’ve made it my priority to explore both cities as much as possible and share my insights with you.
+Hi 👋 I’m Hazel, a British travel blogger regularly travelling between London and Scotland for my day job.
+I’ve made it my mission to explore both places as much as possible and share my insights with you.

 Things to do in South Queensferry.